RIT-CHAOS-SEC/PEARTS/README.md

 1. Open the `rtpox_tasks.c` file located at `NonSecure/core/Src/rtpox_tasks`.

 2. Implement the necessary functionality within the wrapper task using the function `run_application()`.
-This may include handling secure task requests, forwarding data between secure and non-secure tasks, and managing synchronization between tasks.

 Additional functionalities and usage details for the wrapper task will be added soon as we update the documentation and rearrange the code.